-The highest single measurement was 0.079.
+The highest single measurement was 0.081.
 Any measurement in excess of 5.0 is a violation unless otherwise approved by the state.

-Inorganic Co # Samples Exceeds MCLG AL Exceeding AL Tested AL Typical Source Copper - action level at customer taps (ppm) 1.3 1.3 0 2022 No Corrosion of household plumbing systems Lead - action level at customer taps (ppb) 0 15 0 2022 No Corrosion of household plumbing systems
+Inorganic Contaminants Samples Exceeds MCLG \mathbf{AL} Exceeding AL Tested AL Typical Source Copper - action level at Corrosion of household plumbing customer taps (ppm) 1.3 1.3 0 2022 No systems Lead - action level at Corrosion of household plumbing customer taps (ppb) 0 15 0 2022 No systems